Polarisru/crc32file/README.md

 # crc32file
-Calculates CRC32 of a file and appends it to the end.
+Calculates CRC of a file and appends it to the end.

-Can be used to add CRC32 to a firmware file for embedded things.
+Can be used to add CRC to a firmware file for embedded things.

+Typical usage after compiling: